naimarafaqatt/naimarafaqatt/README.md

 <h3 align="center"
 style="font-family: 'Nova Square', cursive;"
 >A Computer Science Graduate</h3>
-<p align="center">I am passionate about creating web applications using the MERN stack.
+<p align="center">Passionate about creating web applications using the MERN stack.
 I enjoy showcasing my creativity through personal projects and experiments .
 My current goal is to learn more about DevOps and how to automate, monitor and optimize the development and deployment process .
 Feel free to check out my repositories and connect with me! </p>
 <p align="center">
 <br>